 Project Fi works in any phone… but should you get a Pixel?

-This is arguably the million-dollar question: although Project Fi works in any phone with just a few quirks, should you buy a Pixel to use it in?
-Firstly, with the new Pixel 2 on the horizon, we’d recommend waiting but looking past this, the answer is complicated and depends on your personal preferences.
+This is arguably the million-dollar question: although Project Fi works in any phone with just a few quirks, should you buy a Pixel to get the most out of the experience?
+Firstly, with the new Pixel 2 on the horizon, we’d recommend waiting, but looking past this, the answer is complicated and depends on your personal preferences.

-I’m personally not a major fan of the Google Pixel range – I was at the time but grew weary pretty quickly – so for me, I’m happy to stick the SIM in any of my other devices and deal with the few pitfalls of doing so.
-Specifically, the pricing is good for my usage and for when I’m roaming and I don’t want to carry a specific phone just to use my phone.
+I’m personally not a major fan of the Google Pixel – I was at the time but grew weary pretty quickly – so for me, I’m happy to stick the SIM in any of my other devices and deal with the few pitfalls of doing so.
+Specifically, the pricing is good for my usage and for when I’m roaming and I don’t want to carry a specific phone.
 It’s as bad as having a phone that’s locked to a specific carrier!

 If you’re after a solid Android phone and Project Fi’s flat-rate $10/GB for data (including when roaming) appeals to you but you want the full experience, you’ll probably find that the Pixel is a good device to buy.
 However, if you already have a phone, then we’d recommend using that in the meantime and waiting for the new Pixel 2 devices, which are expected this Fall.

 Do you use Project Fi, and does the flat-rate roaming tempt you away from your current carrier?
 Who do you use right now and would you use Project Fi with any of your other phones?
 Let us know in the comments below and if you’re interested, you can sign up for Project Fi here!
 You can also take a handy quiz to see if Project Fi is right for you!